 Crude oil prices rise

-In this series, we’ll look at crude oil prices and fundamentals.
-For an in-depth fundamental look at oil, gas, and related companies, sectors, and drivers, visit Market Realist’s Energy and Power page.
+This series analyzes crude oil and natural gas prices and fundamentals.
+For an in-depth fundamental look at oil and gas and related companies, sectors, and drivers, please refer to our Energy and Power page.

 NYMEX-traded WTI (West Texas Intermediate) crude oil futures rose marginally by 0.75% and settled at $59.97 per barrel on June 16, 2015.
 Prices rose despite oversupply worries on the speculation that tropical storms could hamper oil production.
 The US benchmark following ETFs like the United States Oil Fund LP (USO) and the ProShares Ultra DJ-UBS Crude Oil (UCO) also increased in yesterday’s trade.
 They rose slightly by 0.55% and 1.18%, respectively, on June 16, 2015.

 Yesterday, the API (American Petroleum Institute) published its weekly crude oil inventory estimates.
 The API data showed that the weekly stockpile fell by 2.9 MMbbls (million barrels) in the week ending June 12, 2015.
 Last week, the API estimated that the oil stockpile fell by 6.7 MMbbls in the week ending June 5, 2015.
 The next EIA (U.S. Energy Information Administration) stockpile data will be released on Wednesday, July 17, 2015.
 Last week, the government data showed that crude oil stocks dropped by 6.8 MMbbls for the week ending June 5, 2015.
 Market consensus suggests that oil stocks could drop 1.833–2.5 MMbbls over the same period.